KhajaSk494/HappyBirthdaySowmika/README.md

-# MoToons 3D Image Slider Banner
+# KhajaUI 3D Image Slider Banner

 This project demonstrates how to create a 3D image slider effect using CSS.
 The banner section is part of the MoToons website, a kids' cartoon channel primarily focused on fairy tales.
 The 3D image slider gives a dynamic and interactive experience by rotating images in a circular carousel.